Blyzz616/void/README.md

 ### 3.1. **While an Alarm is Going Off**:
 - **Button A**: Snoozes the alarm for 5 minutes.
-  - The default snooze period can be changed via the mobile web interface or on a per-alarm basis.
+  - The default snooze period can be changed via the mobile web interface and can be on a per-alarm basis.
 - **Button B**: Stops the alarm.

 ## 4. **Factory Reset**: